 Students admitted to the Doctoral Programme in Law can complete the degrees of Doctor of Laws and Licentiate of Laws.
 All successful applicants are admitted to complete a doctoral degree, but they can choose to first complete a Licentiate degree.

 The right to complete a degree may only be obtained through an admission procedure.
-The Doctoral Programme has two application periods for doctoral study rights each year – one in the spring and one in the fall.
+The Doctoral Programme has two application periods for doctoral study rights each year – the second one in the spring and the first one in the fall.

 The right to complete a Doctor of Laws degree can be granted to applicants who have completed a Master’s or Licentiate degree in law in Finland or abroad, and who are deemed to have sufficient knowledge and skills to complete the doctoral degree and submit a high-quality research plan for a dissertation and an eligible personal study plan (PSP).
 For good reason, the right to study can also be granted based on a Master’s degree in another discipline, provided that the applicant is deemed sufficiently competent to pursue postgraduate studies in law.

-All studies required for a second-cycle degree or equivalent education must be completed before the deadline for applications, and the applicant must be able to present a degree diploma before accepting a place in the programme.
 Applicants who are pursuing postgraduate studies elsewhere are recommended to outline in their application the scholarly grounds for transferring to the University of Helsinki.
 Applicants who have previously completed a doctoral degree in another field are also recommended to outline the scholarly grounds for reapplying for doctoral studies.
-Provisions on the other application enclosures required to demonstrate eligibility are included in the University’s general admission guidelines.
-Applicants must, for example, demonstrate their proficiency in Finnish, Swedish or English in accordance with the regulations issued.

 When considering the capability of applicants to complete a doctoral degree, various factors will be considered, including the following: his or her research plan, study performance in connection with prior degrees (specifically the quality and grade of their thesis), any publications, any experience supporting their intended research, and acquired funding.
 In assessing the quality of applicants’ research and study plans, the programme considers feasibility, links with other research at the Faculty, scientific significance, and suitability to the profile of the doctoral programme.